motamman/signalk-mosquitto/README.md

 ![Mosquitto Logo](public/mosquitto.png)

-A comprehensive SignalK plugin for managing a Mosquitto MQTT broker with bridge connections, security features, and real-time monitoring.
+A SignalK plugin for managing a Mosquitto MQTT broker with bridge connections, security features, and real-time monitoring.

 ## Features